BashedZombie/BashedZombie/README.md

 ⌣⌣⌣⌣⌣⌣
 DNI OR IWEC?!

-Basic DNI!
+- Basic DNI!
-Pro shippers, etc (DNI)
+- Pro shippers, etc (DNI)
-Endo systems (DNI)
+- Endo systems (DNI)
-IRLs of characters (DNI)
+- IRLs of characters (DNI)
-Ages 17 or younger (DNI)
+- Ages 17 or younger (DNI)
-BSD & CRK fans are on THIN ice (IWEC)
+- BSD & CRK fans are on THIN ice (IWEC)
-We will never interact first with those fandoms.
+- We will never interact first with those fandoms.
-Ships we disagree with (Not a DNI just don't expect us to talk about them or act interested.)
+- Ships we disagree with (Not a DNI just don't expect us to talk about them or act interested.(e.g. Most Norton ships, Nakahara Chuuya ships, Zanka x Jabber, etc. Ask if you're interested)
-Genderbends or feminizations of characters that are not canon or alter/system based.
+- Genderbends or feminizations of characters that are not canon or alter/system based.
 (DNI)

 ⌢⌢⌢⌢⌢⌢⌢⌢